-- Firing danger areas, sometimes called firing practice areas; that is, permanent or temporary ranges, including bombing, torpedo and missile ranges. - Mine-laying practice (and counter-measures) areas. - Submarine exercise areas. - · Other exercise areas.
+- Firing danger areas, sometimes called firing practice areas; that is, permanent or temporary ranges, including bombing, torpedo and missile ranges. - Mine-laying practice (and counter-measures) areas. - Submarine exercise areas. - Other exercise areas.

 Some degree of restriction on navigation and other rights may be implied by the encoding of military practice areas.
 There may be varying interpretations of the validity of the restrictions and possible infringement of the rights of innocent passage through territorial waters and elsewhere.
-Where it is thought desirable to depict such areas, even though clear range procedure may be observed, or the areas appear to be a derogation of the freedom of the seas, mariners should be informed (not necessarily on ENCs) that publication of the details of a law or regulation is solely for the safety and convenience of shipping and implies no recognition of the international validity of the law or regulation.
-By this means infringements are not condoned but the mariner receives a warning which may be necessary for their safety.
+Where it is thought desirable to depict such areas, even though clear range procedure may be observed, or the areas appear to be a derogation of the freedom of the seas, mariners should be informed (not necessarily on ENCs) that publication of the details of a law or regulation is solely for the safety and convenience of shipping and implies no recognition of the mariner receives a warning which may be necessary for their safety.